Kentucky Ducks and Geese

 Angel Wing is a serious nutritional and overall health disorder that can cause serious deformities in the bird’s wings.
 When a goose or duck gets angel wing they can no longer fly and are subject to predators.
 Angel Wing causes a bone growth deformity in the wings which then loose feathers and stick out at odd angles.

 Two problems happen when people feed bread to waterfowl.
 The high carb diet is bad for them.
 It is basically a junk food diet and akin to you eating cookies all day.
-In addition, when fed at a given location the ducks do not move around forageing.
+In addition, when fed at a given location the ducks do not move around foraging.
 This causes a loss of muscle tone and poor bone development.

 A Canada Goose with Angel Wings.
 You can see how this would prevent him from flying.